 The proposed revisions include:

-The text of the Board's proposal, as printed in the Federal Register of September 6, is available as a (pdf) and as text.
+The text of the Board's proposal, as printed in the Federal Register of September 6 is available.
 Comments thereon should be submitted by October 31, 1996, and sent to the Board as specified in the notice, or to our Banking Applications Department.

 Investment Adviser Activities -- Amendment effective September 30, 1996